Distribution & Sales Channels

 Franchising

 Franchising in Slovakia is growing and includes hotels, fast food operations, gasoline stations, and business services.
 There is no Slovak legislation specific to franchising.
 Franchising agreements are treated as commercial contracts and are regulated by the Slovak Commercial Code.
-U.S. franchises in Slovakia are still limited but include McDonald’s, Domino’s Pizza, Kentucky Fried Chicken, Subway, Marriott, Century 21, Remax, BNI, and FitCurves.
-Franchisers should be prepared to adjust franchise royalties and other mandatory payments to reflect the size of Slovakia’s small market and to offer creative financial options, as the financial resources of some of Slovakia’s most promising entrepreneurs could be limited.
+U.S. franchises in Slovakia include McDonald’s, Burger King, Pizza Hut, Domino’s Pizza, Kentucky Fried Chicken, Starbucks, Subway, Marriott, Century 21, Remax, BNI, and FitCurves.
+Franchisers should be prepared to adjust franchise royalties and other mandatory payments to reflect the size of Slovakia’s small market and to offer creative financial options, as some of Slovakia’s most promising entrepreneurs may have limited financial resources.

 The Slovak Franchise Association (SFA) supports the development of franchising in Slovakia for existing members as well as for companies planning to implement franchising in the future.
 The goal of the SFA is to build optimal franchising conditions for both franchisers and franchisees.